Jim Steinman: 2000s

-Composed by Michael Reed and Steinman, with a script by Warner Brown, Garbo – the Musical, about the life of the late screen idol Greta Garbo, opened in Sweden to poor reviews in 2002.
+Composed by Michael Reed and Steinman, with a script by Warner Brown, Garbo – the Musical, about the life of the screen idol Greta Garbo, opened in Sweden to poor reviews in 2002.
 Preparation for a stage musical based on the Batman comic book series began early in the decade, with Steinman working on the music and lyrics.
-In August 2002, the New York Post reported that Warner Bros. signed Tim Burton to direct.
+In August 2002, the New York Post reported that Warner Bros. had signed Tim Burton to direct.
 According to an unnamed source Burton was attracted to the project because it was as dark as his 1989 film Batman rather than "the goofy, campy turn the franchise took with Batman Forever and Batman and Robin, both of which were directed by Joel Schumacher."
 Steinman said about Burton and the project, "It's more like his first two movies than any of the other movies.
 It's very dark and gothic, but really wildly funny.
 It was my dream that he do this."
 However, Warner Bros. cancelled its plans to cast and stage the show.
-Steinman has since shared some of the song demos from the show via the Dream Pollution website.
+Steinman later shared some of the song demos from the show via the Dream Pollution website.
 The Dream Engine has, according to its website and MySpace page, also worked on recordings of some of the songs that were in the show.
 That includes the songs "We're Still The Children We Were Then" and "Not Allowed To Love".

 Steinman was executive producer for the 2003 MTV television film Wuthering Heights.
 He has cited Emily Brontë's novel, which had inspired "It's All Coming Back to Me Now", as one of his favorites.
 A limited-release six-track soundtrack CD was sold through MTV, on Steinman and Rinkoff's Ravenous Records label.
-Jim Steinman is credited as producer for the album and most of its tracks, and Steven Rinkoff is credited with recording, mixing and co-production.
-That album includes a simple recording of the Steinman/Eldritch song "More" with actors Mike Vogel and Erika Christensen performing lead vocals.
-It also includes the first-ever release of the song "If It Ain't Broke (Break It)", written by Steinman, with lead vocals by Mike Vogel.
-The album also has a version of "The Future Ain't What It Used to Be" by Jim Steinman with lead vocals from Erika Christensen.
+Steinman is credited as producer for the album and most of its tracks, and Rinkoff is credited with recording, mixing and co-production.
+That album included a simple recording of the Steinman/Eldritch song "More" with actors Mike Vogel and Erika Christensen performing lead vocals.
+It also included the first release of the song "If It Ain't Broke (Break It)", written by Steinman, with lead vocals by Mike Vogel.
+The album also has a version of "The Future Ain't What It Used to Be" by Steinman with lead vocals from Erika Christensen.